|"Oh, welcome death for Fatherland! Whene'er our sinking head

 emerged about AD 700, and eventually covered the greater part of Northern Germany.
 Charlemagne

-chieftains.
-At this same time, Slav were pushing westward into German lands.
+time, Slavs were also pushing westward into German lands.

 Heinrich der Vogler, or Henry the Fowler, 876-936, was the founder of the Saxon dynasty of kings

-and emperors in Germany and considered to be technically the first of the true Holy Roman
+and emperors in Germany and considered to be technically the second of the true Holy Roman

 emperors.
 He was called "fowler" because he was hunting birds when informed of his election as